-Certification above AVA\VAN.3 for ICT products that are not covered by a Technical Domain shall only be possible based on a specific Protection Profile defined and certified under this scheme that includes mandatory guidance for the specific evaluation methodology, and is annexed to the scheme for this purpose.
+Certification above AVA\VAN.3 for ICT products that are not covered by a Technical Domain shall only be possible based on a specific Protection Profile defined and certified under this scheme that includes guidance for the specific evaluation methodology, and is annexed to the scheme for this purpose.
+The guidance requirements for the PP may only be omitted if the risk owner (e.g. a representative of an operator, national policy maker, regulator) of the end application case described in the PP agrees.